Limerence: Addiction

 Key connections in the mesocorticolimbic pathway.

 Limerence has been called an addiction.
-The early stage of romantic love is being compared to a behavioral addiction (i.e. addiction to a non-substance) but the "substance" involved is the loved person.
+Romantic love in the intense early stage (or unreciprocated) is being compared to a behavioral addiction (i.e. addiction to a non-substance) but the "substance" involved is the loved person.
 A team led by Helen Fisher used fMRI to find that people who had "just fallen madly in love" showed activation in an area of the brain called the ventral tegmental area (VTA) while looking at a photograph of their beloved.
 The VTA is an area in the midbrain which produces dopamine and projects to other reward system areas, like the nucleus accumbens and caudate nucleus which have also been active in brain scans of romantic love.
 Dopamine signaling in the VTA is the origin of a phenomenon called incentive salience, also called "wanting" (in quotes).
 This is the property by which cues in the environment stand out to a person and become attention-grabbing and attractive, like a "motivational magnet" which pulls a person towards a particular reward.
 People in love are thought to experience incentive salience in response to their beloved.

 In addiction research, a distinction is drawn between "wanting" a reward (i.e. incentive salience, tied to mesocorticolimbic dopamine) and "liking" a reward (i.e. pleasure, tied to hedonic hotspots), aspects which are dissociable.
 People can be addicted to drugs and compulsively seek them out, even when taking the drug no longer results in a high or the addiction is detrimental to one's life.
 They can also "want" (i.e. feel compelled towards, in the sense of incentive salience) something which they do not cognitively wish for.
 In a similar way, people who are in love may "want" a loved person even when interactions with them are not pleasurable.
 For example, they may want to contact an ex-partner after a rejection, even when the experience will only be painful.
 It is also possible for a person to be "in love" with somebody they do not like, or who treats them poorly.
 Fisher's team proposes that romantic love is a "positive addiction" (i.e. not harmful) when requited and a "negative addiction" when unrequited or inappropriate.

 For a person in limerence that goes unrequited, the pleasurable aspects tend to diminish over time, with the person becoming lovesick and the addiction being maintained more by avoidance of the pain of separation.